BOJ boosts stimulus again, but fails to impress markets

 It also extended the duration of the purchasing programme by six months to June 2013, a sign that the pace of government bond purchases will not change that much.

 "I find these moves disappointing.
 Yes, the BOJ will own more JGBs by mid 2013.
 Indeed they will own more JGBs by end of 2012.
-However, the total size of the asset purchase program has not increased by the end of this year," said Westpac chief currency strategist Robert Rennie in Sydney.
+However, the total size of the asset purchase program has not increased by the end of this year ...
+This is the disappointing part for me," said Westpac chief currency strategist Robert Rennie in Sydney.

+As expected, the BOJ also said it would extend the duration of government bonds targeted under its asset-buying scheme to three years from the current two years.

+With interest rates virtually at zero, the BOJ has created as its main policy tool a pool of funds to buy government bonds as well as corporate debt, ETFs and REITs.

 (This Feb 17 story adds dropped letter 's' in first paragraph)